Ryrden/Ryrden/README.md

   * English (I'm not fluent yet)
   * French (For funny, I'm using Duolingo btw)
 * 😄 Pronouns: He/Him
+* 👯 We can connect on [Chess.com](https://www.chess.com/member/rektryan)♟ to play some games

 ### ***Technologies that I know and like to use***